-This 30-foot cascade forms on an unnamed stream at Shaupaneak Ridge Park.
-Follow the white trail to the purple trail on a moderate hike of 0.7 mile.
+This 30-foot cascade forms on an unnamed stream at Shaupeneak Ridge Park.
+Follow the white trail to the purple trail on a moderate hike of 0.7 miles.

 Directions: From Kingston, at the intersection with Ulster Ave., head south on Route 9W for 10 miles.
 Route 9W will make a zig-zag so be sure to follow the signs to remain on it.

 Turn right onto Old Post Rd. and drive 0.2 miles to find the parking area for Shaupeneak Ridge Park on the Right.
 The park closes at 6 p.m. and the gates to the parking lot are locked at that time.

 From the parking area, follow the white-blazed trail until you come to the intersection with the purple-blazed trail.
 Take the purple-blazed trail to the waterfall.

 A waterfall (also known as Diamond Mills falls and Esopus Creek Falls) that’s capped by a dam, this one sits in the heart of Saugerties just before the Esopus Creek joins the Hudson River.
 View it from the Route 9W (and Route 32) bridge and Diamond Mills Hotel & Tavern.
 In the 19th century, the dam was a source of power for Saugerties businesses.

 Directions: In Saugerties, at the junction of Market St. and Main St., head northeast on Main St. about 480 ft to Partition St/Route 32.
 Proceed 0.4 miles and turn left into the parking lot for Krause’s and Diamond Mills.